jart/lobstermacs/README.markdown

 - Put your personal Lisp stuff: `~/.emacs.d/$USER.el`
 - Emacs configuration settings are saved to: `~/.emacs.d/custom.el`
 - ELPA Package Manager `M-x package-list-packages`

+## License

+- Lobstermacs is distributed under the same terms as Emacs itself (GPL v3+) See `COPYING` for more details.